 Is my funding a gift?

 A gift is the voluntary, non-reciprocal transfer of money or property from a donor to an institution.
 The donor may be an individual, a corporation or a non-profit organization.
 The donor does not expect anything of value in return other than recognition and does not exert control over expenditure of the funds.
 A gift may meet the interests of the donor and can be restricted or unrestricted.
 A restricted gift is a contribution designated for a specific purpose, program, or project.
 If the donor does not specify any restrictions, the gift is unrestricted and the institution allocates the funds according to its own discretion.
 Only the Advancement Office may accept gifts on behalf of the University.

 To help determine if your project is a grant or a gift, please complete the Checklist for Determining Whether Funding is a Gift or Support for a Sponsored Project.
 If you answer 'Yes' to one or more of the questions, then the funding is a sponsored program and should be processed through the Office of Sponsored Research and Programs.

 Institutional Approval Requirement Using RAMSeS

-Once an Investigator/Principal Investigator/Director completes a proposal, the next step is to enter the proposal information into the RAMSeS grant management system and route it for UNCP intra-institutional approval before submitting to the funding agency.
+An investigator must enter the proposal information in the RAMSeS grant management system and route it for UNCP intra-institutional approval before submission to the funding agency.
 RAMSeS electronically routes the proposal to the investigator's chair, dean, and concludes with the Office of Sponsored Research and Programs for final approval before submission to the funding agency.

 Please contact Sherry Hunt, Coordinator of Grants Development, (910) 775-4249 for assistance with using the RAMSeS grant management system.